Aruska/Aruska.github.io/asia/_posts/2023-03-06-top-10-tour-spot-you-must-visit-when-traveling-to-bangkok-of-thailand.md

 10. Suan Lum Night Bazaar: Suan Lum Night Bazaar is a popular night market in Bangkok and is home to hundreds of stalls selling everything from clothing to souvenirs.
 The market is open daily from 6:00pm to 11:00pm and admission is free.

 Whether you’re looking for a relaxing vacation or an exciting adventure, Bangkok has something to offer.
 From its ancient temples to its modern shopping malls, Bangkok is a city that has something for everyone.
-Make sure to add these top 10 tour spots to your list when traveling to Bangkok. #Bangkok #Thailand #Travel #Tourism #Adventure #Explore
+Make sure to add these top 10 tour spots to your list when traveling to Bangkok.